RuslanSerdiuk/DevOps_Tasks_and_solutions/CICD/Jenkins-Setup-configure/README.md

 ### _Launching an Amazon EC2 instances_
-Now that you have configured a key pair and security group, you can launch an EC2 instance.
+Now that you have configured a key pair and security group, you can launch an EC2 instances.

-To launch an EC2 instance:
+To launch an EC2 instances:
 1. Sign in to the the [AWS Management Console](https://console.aws.amazon.com/ec2/).
 2. Open the Amazon EC2 console by selecting EC2 under **Compute**.
 3. From the Amazon EC2 dashboard, select **Launch Instance**.